There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 For math, you start with Dot flash cards.
 Normally known as "Math Red Dot Flashcards."
 For math, you start teaching them "quantity recognition."
 The red dots on the card represent the true values or quantity.
 You can also be creative by replacing the red dots with other attractive objects to keep your child's attention.

-2. Learning Flashcards for 1 year olds
+2. Learning Flash Cards for 1 year olds

 There are two types of flashcards to teach your one-year-old: picture/word flashcards and math flashcards (dots and numerals).